JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 ### `getProfileDBAddress.call({ nameHash })`

-Returns the address of a colony when given the hashed ENS username
+Returns the database address of a user when given the hashed ENS username

 **Arguments**